-In order to determine the topological phases, we calculate the quadrupole moment $q_{xy}$ \cite{BBH2017} via the nested Wilson loop.
+To determine the topological phases, we calculate the quadrupole moment $q_{xy}$ \cite{BBH2017} using the nested Wilson loop.
 As a result, we find that $q_{xy}=\frac{1}{2}$ for $t_\mathrm{v}<t_\mathrm{c}^{\rm{bilayer}}$, identifying the system as topological, while $q_{xy}=0$ for $t_\mathrm{v}>t_\mathrm{c}^{\rm{bilayer}}$, indicating a trivial phase.
 These results indicate that the interlayer coupling induces a topological phase transition in the BBH bilayer system.
-The presence and absence of topological corner states change at the critical value $t_\mathrm{c}^{\rm{bilayer}}$ bilayer as the band gap closes and re-opens.
+The presence and absence of topological corner states changes at the critical value $t_\mathrm{c}^{\rm{bilayer}}$ as the band gap closes and re-opens.
 This critical value marks the transition point where the number of topological corner states changes.
-The detailed calculation of the quadrupole moment is shown in the Appendix B.
+The detailed calculation of the quadrupole moment is shown in Appendix C.